 - Cardiomyopathy (dilation of the heart)

-A large study of California residents between 2005 and 2009 found that alcohol abuse more than doubled the risk of both atrial fibrillation and heart failure, and increased risk of heart attack by 30 percent.
-Cardiovascular disease remains the number one killer in the United States and worldwide.
+A large study of California residents13 between 2005 and 2009 found that alcohol abuse more than doubled the risk of both atrial fibrillation14 and heart failure, and increased risk of heart attack by 30 percent.
+Cardiovascular disease remains the number one killer15 in the United States and worldwide.

 The pancreas has two primary responsibilities: It produces digestive enzymes that break down food, and secretes insulin to maintain blood sugar levels.

-While the liver does most of the work of processing alcohol, the pancreas also plays an important role.
-Alcohol’s toxic byproducts can damage enzyme-secreting cells in the pancreas (also called acinar cells), and clog pancreatic ducts.
+While the liver does most of the work of processing alcohol, the pancreas also plays an important role16.
+Alcohol’s toxic byproducts can damage enzyme-secreting cells in the pancreas (also called acinar cells17), and clog pancreatic ducts.
 This can cause an inflammatory condition known as pancreatitis.